-This specification registers the application/jws and application/jws-js Media Types [RFC2046] in the MIME Media Type registry [RFC4288] to indicate, respectively, that the content is a JWS using the JWS Compact Serialization or a JWS using the JWS JSON Serialization.
+This specification registers the application/jose Media Type [RFC2046] in the MIME Media Type registry [RFC4288], which can be used to indicate that the content is a JWS or JWE object using the JWS Compact Serialization or the JWE Compact Serialization and the application/jose+json Media Type in the MIME Media Type registry, which can be used to indicate that the content is a JWS or JWE object using the JWS JSON Serialization or the JWE JSON Serialization.

 - Type name: application

-- Subtype name: jws
+- Subtype name: jose

 - Required parameters: n/a

 - Optional parameters: n/a

-- Encoding considerations: JWS values are encoded as a series of base64url encoded values (some of which may be the empty string) separated by period ('.') characters
+- Encoding considerations: application/jose values are encoded as a series of base64url encoded values (some of which may be the empty string) separated by period ('.') characters.

 - Security considerations: See the Security Considerations section of [[this document]]

-- · Interoperability considerations: n/a
+- Interoperability considerations: n/a

 - Published specification: [[this document]]

 - Applications that use this media type: OpenID Connect, Mozilla Persona, Salesforce, Google, numerous others that use signed JWTs

 - Additional information: Magic number(s): n/a, File extension(s): n/a, Macintosh file type code(s): n/a

 - Person & email address to contact for further information: Michael B. Jones, mbj@microsoft.com

 - Intended usage: COMMON

 - Restrictions on usage: none

 - Author: Michael B. Jones, mbj@microsoft.com

 - Change Controller: IETF

 - Type name: application

-- Subtype name: jws-js
+- Subtype name: jose+json

 - Required parameters: n/a

 - Optional parameters: n/a

-- Encoding considerations: JWS-JS values are represented as a JSON Object; UTF-8 encoding SHOULD be employed for the JSON object.
+- Encoding considerations: application/jose+json values are represented as a JSON Object; UTF-8 encoding SHOULD be employed for the JSON object.

 - Security considerations: See the Security Considerations section of [[this document]]

 - Interoperability considerations: n/a

 - Published specification: [[this document]]

 - Applications that use this media type: TBD

 - Additional information: Magic number(s): n/a, File extension(s): n/a, Macintosh file type code(s): n/a

 - Person & email address to contact for further information: Michael B. Jones, mbj@microsoft.com

 - Intended usage: COMMON

 - Restrictions on usage: none

 - Author: Michael B. Jones, mbj@microsoft.com

 - Change Controller: IETF